ltegg/GradientWallpaper/README.md

 # GradientWallpaper

-A Python 3.5 function to generate 2-colour gradient wallpapers.
-The function takes two colours (expressed as hexadecimal triplets), the screen resolution and the gradient direction (vertical or horizontal), and makes a .png of the gradient.
+A Python 3.5 function to generate two-colour gradient wallpapers.
+The function takes two colours (expressed as hexadecimal triplets), the screen resolution, and the gradient direction (vertical or horizontal), and makes a .png.

 ## Requirements